Corner Brook: History

 Corner Brook is home to the Corner Brook Pulp & Paper Mill (owned by Kruger Inc.), which is a major employer for the region.
 The city has the largest regional hospital in western Newfoundland.
+The Western Memorial Regional Hospital opened to patients and clients on June 2, 2024.
 It also has a wide array of shopping and retail businesses and federal and provincial government offices.
 It is home to Grenfell Campus, Memorial University, as well as campuses of Academy Canada and College of the North Atlantic.

 Corner Brook celebrated its Come Home Year from July 19–28, 2019.